ckarwin/Fermi_Stacking_Analysis/README.md

 * Ultra-fast outflows [(link)](https://iopscience.iop.org/article/10.3847/1538-4357/ac1bb2) <br />

 The stacking analysis requires Fermipy, available [here](https://fermipy.readthedocs.io/en/latest/). <br />
+ - The current version of the code is compatible with fermipy v0.19.0, fermitools v1.2.23, and python 2.7 or later.
+ - An update will soon be available for the latest version of fermipy and python 3.

 The stacking analysis is meant to be ran on a cluster.
 In particular, it has been developed using the Clemson University Palmetto Cluster.
 More information on the Palmetto Cluster can be found [here](https://www.palmetto.clemson.edu/palmetto/basic/started/).  <br />